Getcovers celebrates 9th birthday

 Here are some perfect examples of how white space matters in nonfiction book cover design.

 • It would be best if you elaborated on what exactly the nonfiction book is about.
 To achieve that task without appearing too pushy, you might consider adding a teaser, review, bullet list, subtitle, or a puff quote.
-This trick will help you to, first of all, establish social proof and also give your readers a decent reason to pick your book.
+This trick will help you to, first, establish social proof and also give your readers a decent reason to pick your book.

 • You’ll also leave the impression of being straightforward if you add some text on the cover.
 It’s as if you were indicating that you have nothing to hide and want to provide your readers with value without wasting their time.
 Isn’t that exactly how you’d like to appear?